 Alternatives to Binance

 Binance is one of the world’s biggest exchanges, so it makes sense to compare it with other big exchanges.
-If you’re looking for Binance alternatives the ones I would recommend are Coinbase and Kraken.
+If you’re looking for Binance alternatives the one I would recommend is Kraken.
 If you’re interested in futures trading then FTX is also one to consider.

 All in all, Binance is arguably one of the best options out there if you are looking to actively trade cryptocurrencies.
 You will have access to over 600 pairs, and highly competitive commissions that start at 0.10%.